-Pete DuPré, a 96-year-old WWII veteran, earned cheers for his stunning harmonica performance of the "Star Spangled Banner" at a U.S. Women's National Team soccer match on Sunday.
+Pete DuPré, a 96-year-old World War II veteran, earned cheers for his stunning harmonica performance of "The Star-Spangled Banner" at a U.S. women's national team soccer match on Sunday.

 The video of DuPré was shared by ESPN on Twitter, where it had already been viewed more than two million times as of Memorial Day.

 His moving performance seemed to hit an emotional note with many Americans, who were awed by DuPré's talent and service to his country.

 Marcus Smoot, who said he's currently serving, called for the national anthem to always be televised.

 Retired two-time World Cup champion Brandi Chastain said the performance made her "cry tears of joy and gratitude."

 Plenty of other people also saluted Harmonica Pete for his service and his moving performance.

 DuPré cheered on Team USA as they bested Mexico 3-0 during the exhibition match in Harrison, New Jersey.
 After the game, he was there to give out hugs and high-fives to Team USA as they celebrated their win.